noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  4  5  6
  7  8  9
  ```
- where we use `;` to separate the rows.
+ where we use semicolon `;` to separate the rows.

-Again, the basic operations ship with Julia and you need not additional packages.
+Again, the basic operations ship with Julia and you need no additional packages.
 ```julia
 julia> A + A * 2im
 3×3 Matrix{Complex{Int64}}:
  1+2im  4+8im   7+14im
  2+4im  5+10im  8+16im
  3+6im  6+12im  9+18im
  ```

  It comes to not much surprise that the matrix-vector multiplication is
  ```julia
 julia> A * v